EliSlovik/Group-Project/README.md

 # Members
 ####

-* Eli Slovik (Main Programmer): Will mainly work on the Upgrade class and its subclass Enhancers
+* Eli Slovik (Main Programmer): Will mainly work on the Upgrade class and its subclass Enhancers, as well as helping with map logic and demographics

 * Aidan Slovik (Graphics Programmer, and Designer): Will design our hard coded map of SLC, and will help Peter with making randomly generated maps